-In addition, government entities require 24/7 access to their data, desktops, applications and communications from anywhere on any device, which is why leveraging a cloud solution is increasingly becoming a “go-to” approach for government.
+Today’s state and local governments are continually called on to do more with less.
+In addition, government entities require 24/7 access to their data, desktops, applications and communications from anywhere on any device, which is why leveraging a government cloud solution is becoming a “go-to” approach.

 To no surprise, many state and local CIO’s are still foggy about cloud infrastructure.
 While most of the benefits of using hosted computing services are obvious, it’s still unclear which the right approach is?
 Is it better to use a private cloud or public cloud?
 How do you choose the right cloud strategy for your business computing needs?
 As with most things, there is no “one size fits all” approach to cloud computing.